Synonyms: MABT5102A , RG7412

 - Dolton MJ, Chesterman A, Moein A, Sink KM, Waitz A, Blondeau K, Kerchner GA, Hu N, Brooks L, Wetzel-Smith MK, Roden A, Deshmukh A, Peng K, Carrasco-Triguero M, Smith J, Ostrowitzki S, Quartino A. Safety, Tolerability, and Pharmacokinetics of High-Volume Subcutaneous Crenezumab, With and Without Recombinant Human Hyaluronidase in Healthy Volunteers.
 Clin Pharmacol Ther.
 2021 Nov;110(5):1337-1348.
 Epub 2021 Aug 27 PubMed.

 - Reiman EM, Pruzin JJ, Rios-Romenets S, Brown C, Giraldo M, Acosta-Baena N, Tobon C, Hu N, Chen Y, Ghisays V, Enos J, Goradia DD, Lee W, Luo J, Malek-Ahmadi M, Protas H, Thomas RG, Chen K, Su Y, Boker C, Mastroeni D, Alvarez S, Quiroz YT, Langbaum JB, Sink KM, Lopera F, Tariot PN, and the API ADAD Colombia Trial Group.
 A public resource of baseline data from the Alzheimer's Prevention Initiative Autosomal-Dominant Alzheimer's Disease Trial.
 Alzheimers Dement.
-2022 Nov 14; PubMed.
+2023 May;19(5):1938-1946.
+Epub 2022 Nov 14 PubMed.